vkomolov/Gulp5_Starting_Kit/README.md

 Some useful and popular plugins were omitted because of their vulnerabilities and deprecations...
 <br>Some plugins were replaced with the custom modules in `modules` folder.
-<br>Anyway, the pack is recommended to add with additional plugins for the operations with the files, images etc...
+<br>Anyway, the pack is recommended to add with additional plugins for the operations with the files, images (svg sprites), etc...
 <br>Presently this package is equipped with the basic frontend needs: HTML, SCSS, ES6, image optimizations with the conversion to webp and automation of the alternative versions in html, etc...

 ### Features: